-Module 1: School Information - Administered to the head of the school to collect information about school type, facilities, school governance, pupil numbers, and school hours.
-Includes direct observations of school infrastructure by enumerators.
+Module 1: School Information - Administered to the head of the school to collect information on school type, facilities, school governance, pupil numbers, and school hours.
+It includes direct observations of school infrastructure by enumerators.

-Module 2a: Teacher Absence and Information - Administered to head teacher and individual teachers to obtain a list of all school teachers, to measure teacher absence and to collect information about teacher characteristics.
+Module 2a: Teacher Absence and Information - Administered to the headteacher and individual teachers to obtain a list of all school teachers, to measure teacher absence, and to collect information on teacher characteristics.

-Module 2b: Teacher Absence and Information - Unannounced visit to the school to assess absence rate.
+Module 2b: Teacher Absence and Information - Unannounced visit to the school to assess the absence rate.